 - Community Airflow was started back in 2015 by Airbnb.
 The Airflow Community has been growing ever since.
 We have more than 1000 contributors contributing to Airflow and the number is growing at a healthy pace.

-- Extensibility and Functionality Apache Airflow is highly extensible, which allows it to fit any custom use cases.
+- Extensibility and Functionality Apache Airflow is highly extensible, which allows it to fit any custom use case.
 The ability to add custom hooks/operators and other plugins helps users implement custom use cases easily and not rely on Airflow Operators completely.
 Since its inception, several functionalities have already been added to Airflow.
 Built by numerous Data Engineers, Airflow is a complete solution and solves countless Data Engineering Use Cases.
 Although Airflow is not perfect, the community is working on a lot of critical features that are crucial to improving the performance and stability of the Airflow platform.

 - Dynamic Pipeline Generation Airflow pipelines are configuration-as-code (Python), allowing for dynamic pipeline generation.
 This allows for writing code that creates pipeline instances dynamically.
 The data processing we do is not linear and static.
 Airflow models more closely with a dependency-based declaration as opposed to a step-based declaration.
 Steps can be defined in small units, but that breaks down quickly as the number of steps becomes larger.
 Airflow exists to help rationalize this modeling of work, which establishes linear flow based on declared dependencies.
 Another benefit of maintaining pipelines using code is that it allows versioning and accountability for change.
 Airflow lends itself to supporting roll-forward and roll-back much more easily than other solutions and gives more detail and accountability of changes over time.
 Although not everyone uses Airflow this way, as your data practice evolves, Airflow will evolve along with you.

 So, that’s a quick tutorial on Apache Airflow and why you should be interested in it.
 For further reading, see Understanding Apache Airflow’s Modular Architecture.